 After Chow realizes that his marriage reached a dead end, he decides to let go off his wife and confess his feelings to Su.
 As expected, Su couldn’t give him a definitive answer.
 Therefore, Chow decided to leave to Singapore alone.

-The ending of In The Mood For Love is definitely one of the most daunting that I’ve ever seen.
+The ending of In The Mood For Love is definitely one of the most haunting that I’ve ever seen.
 The film is not about unrequited love but rather two people who develop feelings for each and didn’t see it coming.

 Infidelity is a huge taboo subject, but the film doesn’t analyse it from a moral point of view, deeming it wrong or right.
 Instead, In The Mood For Love presents two seemly decent people developing feelings for each other, while being married to other people (that are cheating on them).